INSIGHT-In taking Karabakh, Azerbaijan's president avenged his father

 Four days after the operation, some of Karabakh's 120,000 Armenians began what became a mass exodus by car towards Armenia, saying they feared persecution and ethnic cleansing despite Azerbaijani promises of safety.
 Ten days after Azerbaijan struck, 98,000 people had fled into Armenia, the authorities there said.

+"This is one of the darkest pages of Armenian history," said Father David, a 33-year-old Armenian priest who came to the border to provide spiritual support for those arriving.
+"The whole of Armenian history is full of hardships."

-The return of Karabakh paves the way for hundreds of thousands of Azerbaijanis who once fled it to return, a promise Aliyev's father gave repeatedly.
+For Azerbaijan, Karabakh's return paves the way for tens of thousands of Azerbaijanis who once fled it to go back, a promise Aliyev's father gave repeatedly.

 "President Aliyev has delivered the testament of his father," said Suleymanov, the ambassador to Britain.